John Denham (judge): The case of Ship Money

-Rex v.
+As one of the Barons of the Exchequer, he was among the judges in the celebrated Case of Ship Money, Rex v.
 John Hampden, which concerned the prerogative of the King to levy the tax on his simple assertion that a need for it existed.
 When King Charles I in 1636 first consulted the twelve High Court judges on his power to levy ship money, Denham was one of ten of them who advised that it was the King's royal prerogative to determine whether the national good required the imposition of the tax.

 By the time the case of John Hampden was heard by the Court of Exchequer in 1637, Denham is known to have been increasingly doubtful about the legality of ship money; indeed it was due to Denham's doubts that the Lord Chief Baron, Sir Humphrey Davenport, decided to remove the case to the Court of Exchequer Chamber, where it would be heard by twelve rather than the usual four judges.
 When the twelve came to give judgement, Denham was one of the five who voted in favour of Hampden.
 Although he was then so ill "of my old disease" (probably the "severe ague" which had afflicted him while on assize the previous year), that he could not leave home, he sent in a short opinion that "the King's Majesty..... can neither take any lands or goods of any of his subjects but only upon a judgment on record."

 Had he lived longer his opinion would very likely have saved him from being impeached, as most of his surviving colleagues were; in the event, he died at his home at Egham, Surrey, the following year.

 Family

+Sir John Denham the judge married first, on 30 September 1596, Cicely, née Farr, a woman already twice widowed, by whom he had no children.
+She was, first, the second wife of Anthony Bond of Egham (died 1576), Writer of the Court Letter of London, and secondly of Richard Kellefet of Egham (died 1595), 'Chief Groome of Her [Majesties] Removing Gardrobe of Beddes, and Yeoman also of Her Standing Gardrobe of Richmount, Sonne of George Kellefet and Margaret his Wife, whoe maryed Cycelye widow of Anthony Bonde of Rusham Gentleman.'
+Cicely died in April 1612.

-Denham married firstly Cicely, widow of Richard Kellefet of Egham, a Groom of the Royal Bedchamber, and secondly Eleanor Moore, daughter of Garret Moore, 1st Viscount Moore, by his wife Mary, daughter of Sir Henry Colley.
-He and Eleanor had one surviving son, the celebrated poet Sir John Denham (portrait below).
-Eleanor died in childbirth in 1619.
-His son's passion for gambling is said to have caused him a good deal of worry in his last years: the younger John, who was still living with his parents, was by then married to Ann Cotton, and had a growing family.
-He is said to have squandered several thousand pounds on gaming.
+He married secondly Eleanor Moore, daughter of Garret Moore, 1st Viscount Moore, by his wife Mary, daughter of Sir Henry Colley.
+He and Eleanor had one surviving son: